4Arch/SimuVar/README.md

 The project was created with Code::Blocks.

-The functions is_number and ReadConfigurations aren't included because they have their own projects.
+The functions is_number, ReadConfigurations and SpinLock aren't included because they have their own projects.